alexgit2k/watched/README.md

 - seriesSummarizeQuery: Query for summarized episodes
 - seriesSummarize: Summarize episodes per season
 - seriesSummarizeCol: Column used to summarize
+- seriesTitleSeasonCols: Columns for title and season (used for marking completed seasons)
+- seriesMenu: Context-menu text
+- completeFeature: Enable marking of completed seasons
 ### Window
 - title: Window-title
 - font: Font